bakkesmodorg/AutoReplayUploader/README.md

 * {WINLOSS} - Win or Loss depending on if the player won or lost
 * Default = {YEAR}-{MONTH}-{DAY}.{HOUR}.{MIN} {PLAYER} {MODE} {WINLOSS}

-Replay Name Sequence Number used to give uniqueness to games in a session or series.
+Replay Sequence Number - Value use in the {NUM} token in the replay name template above.
+Used to give uniqueness to games in a session or series.
 Usually you want this to start at 1 and it will auto increment from there every time it saves a replay.

-Save all replay files to export path
+Save Replays - Enable exporting all replay files to ExportPath setting

-ExportPath is the path the plugin will save replays to
+ExportPath - The path the plugin will save replays to